Thitichote/RFID4PET/README.md

 ### Prerequisites

-install all of these in order to run.
+Install all of these in order to run.

 Software